 Carried Land Play

 A strategy in real estate development where a developer purchases a property with in-place income (i.e. land or buildings that are earning income from rent), and then uses that income from the property to carry the cost of ownership of that property until a higher and better use is ready to develop.
-At the end of the carry period, the developer will either demolition the existing improvements and replace them with new improvements that can be leased at a higher rate or add new improvements alongside the existing improvements.
+At the end of the carry period, the developer will either demolish the existing improvements and replace them with new improvements that can be leased at a higher rate or add new improvements alongside the existing improvements.

 Either way, the in-place income carries the cost of ownership until such time that a new configuration yields a much higher income.
 You can see this concept modeled in my Apartment Development Model here: